Principal minors of Fourier matrices of square-free order: Background

-It should be noted that every principal submatrix is $d$-principal for any divisor $d$ of $N$, and every $d$-principal submatrix is $d$-Galois principal.
+It is clear that every principal submatrix is $d$-principal for any divisor $d$ of $N$, and every $d$-principal submatrix is $d$-Galois principal.

-We now present two technical results which are needed for our investigation, one concerning the relationship between the invertibility of complementary submatrices and one concerned with Kronecker products.
-Both of these results are likely part of folklore, at least partially, but we include proofs for the sake of completeness.
+We now present two technical results needed for our investigation: one concerning the relationship between the invertibility of complementary submatrices, and the other involving Kronecker products.
+Both of these results are likely part of folklore, at least partially, but we include their proofs for the sake of completeness.